huaweicloud/terraform-provider-huaweicloud/docs/resources/vpc_subnet.md

 The following arguments are supported:

-* `region` - (Optional) The region in which to obtain the vpc subnet.
-If omitted, the provider-level region will work as default. hanging this creates a new Subnet resource.
+* `region` - (Optional) The region in which to create the vpc subnet.
+If omitted, the provider-level region will be used. hanging this creates a new Subnet resource.

 * `name` (Required) - The subnet name.
 The value is a string of 1 to 64 characters that can contain letters, digits, underscores (_), and hyphens (-).